Codewire-github/nepali-lens-ui/README.md

-# nepali-lens-ui
+# Nepali Lens
-Nepali Lens is an integrated application that brings together OCR (Optical Character Recognition) for Nepali script and a custom-trained translation model to provide a seamless Nepali text recognition and translation experience.
+**Nepali Lens** is an integrated application that brings together OCR (Optical Character Recognition) for Nepali script and a custom-trained translation model to provide a seamless Nepali text recognition and translation experience.
+It features a clean and intuitive user interface that allows users to upload images, extract Nepali text, and view real-time translations—all in one place.